FC-Digitalisierung-GmbH/prio365-automation/README.md

    - `RemoveUserFromMailbox.ps1`: Removes a user from a shared mailbox in Exchange Online.
    - `CreateSharedMailbox.ps1`: Creates a new shared mailbox in Exchange Online.

-## How To Guide

-For detailed instructions on setting up Prio365 and using the provided scripts, please refer to our [How To Guide](https://forms.office.com/e/AaFj8SUzuE?origin=lprLink).

 ## License

 This repository is licensed under the [Prio365 Proprietary License v1.0](LICENSE.md).
 See the LICENSE.md file for details.